gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

-    Here we perform a 3-step equilibration of the solvated PEG system (energy minimization, NVT run, and NPT run, respectively).
+    Here we perform a 3 steps equilibration of the solvated PEG system, starting with an energy minimization, followed by a NVT run, and finally with a NPT run.

-    First, perform an energy minimization of the system:
+    First, let us perform an energy minimization of the system:

 ..  code-block:: bash